 - January 12, 2019: DRT members attended a 90% design review meeting, where final feedback was received and used in finalizing design.

-The project has secured nearly $17 million for design and construction.
-Project funding sources are diverse and range from private foundations to local, state, and federal government agencies.
-Current project funders consist of the State of Washington (52%), the Paul G. Allen Family Foundation (16%), the City of Bellingham (11%), NOAA (>2%), the Resources Legacy Fund (1%), and the US Fish and Wildlife Service (<1%).
+The project secured nearly $17 million for design and construction.
+Project funding sources were diverse and ranged from private foundations to local, state, and federal government agencies.
+Project funders consisted of the State of Washington (52%), the Paul G. Allen Family Foundation (16%), the City of Bellingham (11%), NOAA (>2%), the Resources Legacy Fund (1%), and the US Fish and Wildlife Service (<1%).
 It is anticipated the remaining 17% of funding needed to complete the project will be acquired from Pacific Salmon Treaty funds administered by NOAA in early 2020, thereby increasing the federal support for the project to 20%.
 The private foundations (PAFF, RLF), City, and USFWS provided the initial funding needed for project management services, planning, and the design phase.
 This seed funding was critical for leveraging the remaining funds needed for project implementation.

 - American Rivers